torsday/notebook/dev_ops/docker.md

 ### IMAGE:

-read-only template for a docker container.
+Read-only template for a docker container.

 -   Uses a union file system (UFS) to 'layer' file system branches on top of each other.
 Every time a change is made to a Docker image, a new layer is created.
 -   Docker images are built from a set a steps called instructions.
 These instructions can be built either by executing commands manually or automatically through Dockerfiles.